mdda/mdda.github.io/_posts/OSS/2015-06-08-brother-multifunction-printer.md

 *  Queue : ```binary_p1```
   - Device URI will become : ```lpd://192.168.1.8/binary_p1```

+### Network Printer setup pt II

+If the Test Page won't print, there's a possibility that you've hit a problem because Brother hasn't got the dependencies right.
+The following 32-bit library needs to be installed:

+{% highlight bash %}
+dnf install glibc.i686
+{% endhighlight %}

+This problem can (confusingly) be masked if you're computer has ```Skype``` installed - since Microsoft did actually get the dependencies correct (which, unfortunately, entails installing a whole bunch of 32-bit files on your otherwise pristene 64-bit computer).

 ### Network Scanner setup

 After installing the package (which, I believe should require ```sane-backends-scanners```